visit/galaxy-docs/_includes/basket.md

 --------- | -----------
 basketId | The Id of the basket. searchId | The search Id returned by the <a href="https://visit.github.io/galaxy-docs/#Availability">Availability Response</a>
-bookKey | The key of the booking item (product) to add to the basket, found in <a href="https://visit.github.io/galaxy-docs/#FuzzyAccommodation">Availability Response</a>
+bookId | The Id of the booking item (product) to add to the basket, found in <a href="https://visit.github.io/galaxy-docs/#FuzzyAccommodation">the Fuzzy Availability Response</a>